Utkar5hM/utkar5hm.github.io/site/content/post/ctf/2025-07-05-googlectf25-multiarch1.md

 -------------------

+## Starting Point
-Analyzing the starting point, `runner.py`, we can see that a program called multiarch is launched with crackme.masm as an argument.
+Analyzing the starting point, `runner.py`, we can see that a program called `multiarch` is launched with `crackme.masm` as an argument.

 ```sh
 python runner.py